Policing the radio spectrum to protect critical national infrastructure

 The threat of GPS jamming on infrastructure

-Cases of interference have increased as we become more reliant on GPS as a society.
+Cases of interference are increasing as we become more reliant on GPS as a society.
 Jamming doesn't just threaten security; it can also have significant economic impact.
-For example, it could affect import and export industries through shipping and transportation.
+It can affect import and export industries through shipping and transportation.
 There are also implications for the aviation industry, the military and service industries such as mobile phone networks.
 Even banking transactions use GPS-derived timing.
 More critically, our emergency service communications rely on GPS.
 Finding a better way to detect jamming and identify the cause could reduce this threat and help protect against it.

 Isolating and distinguishing GPS signals